lQingRu/search-service/README.md

 - Similar in nature to the `nested objects model`, but parent and child are completely different documents
+- Requires 2 additional "metadata":
+    - Field with `join` data type
+    - Extra details about relationship using `relations` object
-- Parent ID needs to be specified when indexing child document
+- Parent ID needs to be specified when indexing child document because all documents inside a parent-child relationship must be in the same shard
     - Parent ID serves as a routing key
-- Use of `join` field datatype

 ### Pros

 - Indexing parents is no different from any other documents
-    - Parents do not need to know about their children
+    - Parents do not need to know about their children, can index separately
-- Fast indexing time
+    - Hence fast indexing time
 - Child documents can be changed without affecting the parent or other children
 - Child documents can be returned as a result of a search request

 ### Cons

 - Parent and all of its children must reside in the same shard and same index
+    - Routing key needs to be provided when retrieval, deletion, update of child documents
+- Queries are more expensive and memory-intensive (than nested equivalents)
+    - Each `relation` level adds overhead in terms of processing and memory
     - Memory needed to keep the mapping of parent and children
 - The more joins we have, the worse performance will be
     - Each generation of parents needs to have their string `_id` fields stored in memory, which consume a lot of RAM